Install the AMD SMI library and CLI tool#

 Multiple ROCm installations may cause amd-smi failures.
 Installing multiple versions of ROCm on the same system can result in the amd-smi CLI not functioning correctly.

-1. Remove previous AMD SMI installation.
+1. Remove previous AMD SMI installations.

 python3 -m pip list | grep amd